andrewendlinger/hypermri_test_data/README.md

     - Tick "Read and write permissions"
     - Hit "Save"

-Note: This package is a submodule of the hypermri package.
+Note: This package is a git-submodule of the hypermri package.